-NEW JULY 31: What if families do not want their student to wear a mask?
+What if families do not want their student to wear a face covering?

+On July 14, the CDC called on all Americans to wear face coverings as research shows face coverings protect not only the person wearing one, but those around him or her.
 The District will provide a mask for any student who needs one.
-On July 14, the CDC called on all Americans to wear face coverings as research shows masks protect not only the person wearing the mask, but those around him or her.
 If you have concerns about your student wearing a mask, please contact your building principal.

 Preschool and T2K: Class size and staffing allows for reasonable social distancing while keeping best learning practices in place for students.

 How will students social distance in the hallways?

 At the elementary level, because we will have smaller classes it will allow students to line up appropriately spaced.

 At the secondary level, teachers are encouraged to dismiss classes by row as students are already socially distanced in the classroom.

 All schools will have posted traffic patterns in hallways and on staircases.

 *Remember all students will be wearing masks, which is the best protective measure when social distancing is not possible.

 Custodial and maintenance staff will frequently disinfect highly touched surfaces, like door handles and railings as much as possible.
 Classroom electronics, tables/desks, and other shared items will be cleaned by custodians and staff.
 Restrooms and locker rooms will continue to be cleaned with hospital grade disinfectants and cleaners.